Allen-Tildesley/examples/GUIDE.md

 -------               | ----   | -----     | ---- | --------- | -------    | -------   | -------
 Thol et al (2016) (c) | 0.032  | 0.65325   | 1.0  | -2.7212   | 0.0457     | -3.0710   | -0.1828
 `mc_zvt_lj`           | 0.032  | 0.6532(5) | 1.0  | -2.728(3) | 0.0325(25) | -3.078(4) | -0.196(2)

-### Brownian dynamics program
-The program `bd_nvt_lj` carries out a Brownian dynamics simulation for a set of atoms interacting through the cut-and-shifted Lennard-Jones potential.
-An initial configuration may be prepared, at a typical Lennard-Jones state point, using the `initialize` program in the usual way.
-As well as the usual run parameters, similar to a molecular dynamics code, the user specifies a friction coefficient.
-The calculated average thermodynamic quantities should be as expected for an equilibrium simulation of this model at the chosen state point (see e.g. the table above).

 ### Gibbs Monte Carlo program
 The program `mc_gibbs_lj` carries out Gibbs ensemble Monte Carlo,